 I am sure most of us remember the famous cheese ball that showed up on our holiday tables.
 Neon orange, processed cheese, with no flavor; dry and crumbly when you cut into it but still, somewhat good.
-Maybe because it was the holidays and we were already stuffing our bellies full of sugar, carbs and goodness that it really did not matter.
+Maybe because it was the holidays and we were already stuffing our bellies full of sugar, carbs, and goodness that it really did not matter.
 Well, I don’t think I have had a cheese ball in years, like 30 years.
-A couple weeks ago, my friend, Evelyn served a delicious cheese ball …. that she made.
-It was full of cheese, dates, nuts and flavor.
-In fact, I could not stop eating it and am positive I consumed about half of it …. on my own.
+A couple weeks ago, my friend, Evelyn served a delicious cheese ball that she made as in not store bought.
+It was full of cheese, dates, nuts, and flavor.
+In fact, I could not stop eating it and am positive I consumed about half of it on my own.

 We have had a few people over the past week for dinner and the cheese ball has become a regular guest on our table.
 My recipe is a little different then Evelyn’s delicious cheese ball but it is equally as delicious and goes so well with a glass of bubbles, a cocktail or a nice glass of red wine.
 I like to serve it with Lesley Stowe Raincoast Crisps as they are very flavor and hearty, a wonderful compliment to the depth of the blue cheese.
 As well as being a delicious appetizer, it is so easy to make; keep in mind you do need to start it the day before serving.

 1 package cream cheese, full fat, at room temperature